• Skip to primary navigation

 Also, in my experience, people who don’t pay the full price for a course soon lose interest in it, because they consider it as ‘just a cheap course’.
 They don’t really care if they finish it.

-It has taken me 5 years of non-stop hard work to create the Members Academy, plus 30 years of teaching experience and investment in my own professional development, plus constant investment in the technology that I use to make my skills, knowledge and expertise available to help students all over the world.
+It has taken me YEARS of work and sacrifices to create the Members Academy, plus 30 years of teaching experience and investment in my own professional development, plus constant investment in the technology that I use to make my skills, knowledge and expertise available to help students all over the world.

 This investment has been worth it for me, because I know that students who take my courses get the score they need in the IELTS test and can move on with their life goals.
 This makes me very happy.